Skip to Content

 The campsites in Torres del Paine can be booked online through Vertice Patagonia, and Las Torres Patagonia websites.
 You have to have your booking confirmation printed or on your mobile to show at the park entrance.

-All Vertice Patagonia campsites are open and can be booked through their website.
+All Vertice Patagonia campsites are open for online booking.
 Important!
-For the O Circuit, it’s impossible to book only Dickson or only Perros.
-These two campsites have to be booked together.
-In the 2023/24 hiking season, Dickson and Los Perros on the Circuit are open from 1st November.
+On the O Circuit, you can’t book only Dickson, Perros, or Grey.
+These three campsites have to be booked together.
+In the 2024/25 hiking season

 A map of the O Circuit in Torres del Paine